Rokasl/CS408_project/report/source/12_chapter_5.md

   | {head : x, tail : JSList x}
 ```

-Computation could either be a "value" or a "command", machine will know which one it is by checking
+A computation could either be a "value" or a "command", machine will know which one it is by checking
 its "tag" field and proceeding acordingly.

 ```javascript